About our financial system

 Figure 1: Financial institutions' total assets (as at 31 March 2022)

-Note: numbers may not sum due to rounding
+Note, the numbers in this figure may not sum correctly due to rounding.